 Brown well water is the general term for the water discoloration in your household’s water outlets.
-Aside from the brownish color, you will also find tints of red, orange, or yellow.
+Aside from the brownish color, you will also find red, orange, or yellow tints.
 The discoloration is caused by several factors, such as the presence of iron, minerals, or bacteria that could be either benign or potentially harmful to your overall health.

 Determine the Culprit – Test Your Well Water